eftakhairul/nodejs-api-hack/README.md

-# nodejs-api-hack
+# ts-api-hack
-A scaffolding nodejs app with TypeScript, tslint and eslint
+A scaffolding nodejs app for REST api with TypeScript, tslint and eslint